therrlupardo/rsww-plagiarism-detector/README.md

 ## Running development configuration using docker-compose

 1. Go to directory `app`
-2. Start docker containers using: `docker-compose -f docker-compose.yml -f docker-compose-dev.yml up -d rabbitmq postgres eventstore.db`
+2. Start docker containers using: `docker-compose -f docker-compose.yml -f docker-compose-dev.yml up -d rabbitmq postgres eventstore`
 3. Follow logs and wait for services to be up and ready for establishing connections: `docker-compose logs -f`
 4. Start the rest of services: `docker-compose -f docker-compose.yml -f docker-compose-dev.yml up -d`
 5. To stop and remove containers use: `docker-compose down -v`.